ayasin/tml-assignments/README.md

 * Describe how gradient decent works.
 * What is the goal of regression?

+### Grading

+I will use the code in `js/build` to exersise your app (see below).
+I will try a few images against your classifier.
+You must correctly predict the class more often than not to pass.
+I will also look at your question answers via your app.

 ## Tips for this week

 In this folder, you'll find 2 other folders, `js` and `py`.
 The `js` folder is here so you can test your code, you do not need to modify the JS code at all for this assignment.
 The JS application is also how I will test your code.
 In the `py` folder, you'll find several files.
 Most of these are related to deploying to Heroku.
 You will need to edit the `app.py` file to add your custom code to serve your model.
 Some of the code has been written for you.
 If you make changes outside of the `## EDIT CODE BELOW` and `## EDIT CODE ABOVE` marks, you will likely break the app and it will not run properly on heroku.